PustakP/PING-API/readme.md

 ### System Prompt

 The API utilizes a "system prompt" to instruct the language model on the specific task it should perform.
-For the `/rhyme` endpoint, the system prompt instructs the model to act as a poetic assistant and generate a rhyming line based on the provided input.
-Similarly, for the `/define` endpoint, the system prompt instructs the model to act as a vocabulary assistant and provide a definition for the given word or phrase.
+For example, the `/rhyme` endpoint instructs the model to act as a poetic assistant and generate a rhyming line, while the `/define` endpoint instructs the model to act as a vocabulary assistant and provide a definition for the given word or phrase.

 ### Role-based Conversation